toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2022/swift-visitor-design-pattern/index.md

 ---
 type: post
-slug: swift-visitor-design-pattern
 title: Swift visitor design pattern
 description: The visitor design pattern in Swift allows us to add new features to an existing group of objects without altering the original code.
 publication: 2022-04-06 16:20:00
-tags: Swift, iOS, design patterns
+tags:
+    - design-pattern
 authors:
     - tibor-bodecs
 ---

 ## A basic visitor example